Industrial Projects

 Nuclear Fusion is the future of nuclear power - as opposed to nuclear Fission which is used in all conventional nuclear power stations.

-Within the control system of the JET reactor is a Laser Firing System that was originally designed and produced by my company.
+Within the control system of the JET reactor was a Laser Firing System that was originally designed and produced by my company.
 This firing system was used almost daily for more than a decade and was essential to the operation of the multi-billion pound reactor.

 A Laser Firing System.